Master’s Degree Programme in Biomedical Sciences: Drug Discovery and Development

 - Department of Biosciences at the Åbo Akademi University

-Other specialisation tracks of the Master´s Degree Programme in Biomedical Sciences are Biomedical Imaging, Molecular Biotechnology and Diagnostics, and Medicinal and Radiopharmaceutical Chemistry.
+Other specialisation tracks of the Master´s Degree Programme in Biomedical Sciences are Biomedical Imaging and Molecular Biotechnology and Diagnostics.
 Major subject studies in each are track-specific but can be offered as selectable studies for all the study tracks.
 Each student makes a personal study plan which helps to select the courses, which best suit for personal interests and background.

 Drug Discovery and Development specialisation track is part of the NordBioMedNet network.
 The universities of Bergen, Copenhagen, Eastern Finland, Turku and Karolinska Institutet have established the network to develop biomedical education in Nordic countries.
 Students in Drug Discovery and Development track have possibilities for course, internship and research project exchange in the partner universities.

 The studies in Drug Discovery and Development provide you with a deep understanding of: